Local SEO – 5 Tips

 For the content, it is important to include your location in the text of your page, however, don’t overdo it.
 Including it too many times just to get a better listing is a no-no with most search engines.
 Although difficult to define, the general guidance is to include the place name as if you were saying it.
 So it wouldn’t be in every sentence but it would be mentioned a few times throughout the text.

-2: Make sure it is clear where you are, what you do and what you offer
+2: Make sure you state clearly where you are, what you do and what you offer

 One of the big mistakes even corporate website pages sometimes make is that they are not clear about where they are geographically or where, regionally, they operate or offer their services, and what exactly they do and what they offer.
 If you ask a number of people to read one of your website pages, what do they say the key message is, what is the page about?
 If they say something different to what you intended, or they are a bit vague or confused, you need to revisit the content to focus and sharpen it.